Back to blog

 What if you misplace your Employer Identification Number (EIN) or forget it?
 If you can't find your EIN after previously applying for one, there are numerous approaches to track it down.

 If you opened a business bank account using your EIN, contact your bank and request your EIN.
-If you filed a prior tax return for your company, look into your previous tax returns.
-If neither of these methods works for you, call the IRS' Business & Specialty Tax Line at (800) 829-4933.
+If you filed a prior tax return for your company, review your previous tax returns.
+If neither method works, call the IRS Business & Specialty Tax Line at (800) 829-4933.

-How can I look up someone else's EIN?
+How to look up someone else's EIN for sole proprietorship?

 If you run a business that does a lot of transactions with other firms, you may need to check up EINs from time to time.
 You may also wish to verify the information of another company by looking up their EIN.